March 26, 2026 (2w ago)

 For teams that primarily need "deploy containers on my servers with a GUI," Coolify delivers that reliably.
 The question is what else you need.

-Citation capsule: A realistic Coolify production stack with observability costs approximately $169/mo: Coolify Cloud $5 + VPS $10 + Sentry $26 + Plausible $9 + Better Uptime $20 + LogRocket $99.
-Coolify includes none of these monitoring tools natively (Coolify GitHub, 2026).
+A fully loaded observability stack alongside Coolify Cloud runs approximately $169/mo: Coolify Cloud $5 + VPS $10 + Sentry $26 + Plausible $9 + Better Uptime $20 + LogRocket $99.
+Not every team needs all of these tools, so your actual cost depends on which capabilities matter for your use case.

 | Capability | Coolify Status | Typical Add-on | Monthly Cost |